weve-got-rhythm/weve-got-rhythm.github.io/README.md

 📯 `Lifelong Impact: For many students, this is their first time attending a high-level concert—an experience that can ignite a lifelong passion for music.`

 🎟️ `Want to Support This Program?
-Donate or get involved to help bring more children to these unforgettable experiences.`
+Donate or get involved to help bring more children to these unforgettable experiences!`

 ![](/images/man_teaches_boy_guitar.jpeg)
 ### `Get Involved | Ways to Support`